-Since 2018, users of social media among plumbers and HVAC installers have increased with 15% on average
+Since 2018, users of social media among plumbers and HVAC installers have increased by 15% on average

 The number of installers using social media channels is growing, but the developments per country differ.
 We can see that France, the country with the lowest number of social media users (only 15%) in 2018, is catching up, with its current share of users reaching 43%.
 With these new results, France shows a share of social media users similar to Poland, where the usage of social media has remained quite stable in the last two years (from 37% in 2018 to 41% in 2020).

-Next to France, the share of users in the UK has also grown significantly in 2 years’ time: from 58% in 2018 to 79% in 2020.
-With these latest results, the UK has actually outperformed all other countries, including the Netherlands, which shared the first place together with the UK in 2018.
+Next to France, the share of users in the UK has also grown significantly in 2 years, from 58% in 2018 to 79% in 2020.
+With these latest results, the UK has actually outperformed all other countries, including the Netherlands, which shared first place with the UK in 2018.

 WhatsApp, YouTube and Facebook are the most used social media channels for professional purposes